awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

     PS> Uninstall-Module -Name AWSPowerShell.NetCore -AllVersions

 When uninstallation is finished, install the updated module by running the following command.
-By default, this command installs the latest version of the AWS Tools for PowerShell Core.
+By default, this command installs the latest version of the |TPC|.
 This module is available on the `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell.NetCore>`_, but the easiest method of installation is to run :code:`Install-Module`.